-Recent GSTN Update on the e-Invoice data auto-population in GSTR-1
+Recent GSTN Update on the e-Invoicing data auto-population in GSTR-1

-Since now you are clear with the working of the e-Invoice data auto-population in GSTR-1, here is a verbatim of the GSTN update, dated Nov.
+Since now you are clear with the working of the e-Invoicing data auto-population in GSTR-1, here is a verbatim of the GSTN update, dated Nov.
 13th 2020-

 Certain notified taxpayers have been preparing and issuing invoices by obtaining Invoice Reference Number (IRN) from Invoice Registration Portal (IRP) (commonly referred as ‘e-invoices’).
 Details from such e-invoices are be auto-populated in respective tables of GSTR-1.

 An update on the status of such auto-population was earlier published on 13/11/2020.

 Due to some unanticipated issues, there has been delay in auto-population of e-invoice details into GSTR-1.

 Hence, such taxpayers who had reported GST e-invoices should not wait for auto-populated data and they are advised to proceed with preparation and filing of GSTR-1 for the months of November, 2020 (before the due date) and for October, 2020 (in case not yet filed, as on date).